 - Karmic Death: The Fed would get his own thanks to the Hands of Blue.
-Shoudln't have ratted Jayne out...
+Shouldn't have ratted Jayne out...

-- Kick the Dog: The Alliance rather kicked the dog to death what with killing their own mooks, betraying Jayne's betrayal, and worst of all the image of how they tore River's amygdala out.
+- Kick the Dog: The Alliance rather kicks the dog to death, what with brutally killing their own mooks, betraying Jayne's betrayal, and worst of all, the image of how they tore River's amygdala out.

 - Licking the Blade: Jayne does this in the beginning of the episode... who knew something so unhygienic could look so damn sexy.